mongodb/docs/source/includes/snippets/global-roles.rst

    ~~~~~~~~~~~~~~~~~~~~~~~

    The **Global Automation Admin** role grants :ref:`automation admin
-   <automation-admin-role>` access to all groups.
+   <automation-admin-role>` access to all projects.
 The role additionally grants
    access to view system statistics through the :guilabel:`admin` UI.

    .. _global-owner-role: